drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 A few days later, Denri stood in the training circle with Eizo, focusing on her triple staff.
-She held the weapon at each end, electricity arcing up and down its length.
-Sweat dripped down her brow as she maintained the flow.
+She held the weapon at each end, electricity arcing across its length.
+Sweat dripped down her brow.

 "Good.
-Now try to center the charge in the middle rod."
+Now try to center the flow in the middle."

 Denri did as Eizo instructed, focusing on the center rod.
-The move was much harder than arcing the energy up and down the staff.
-It was like going from tossing a ball back and forth to _becoming_ the ball and floating in midair.
+It was much harder, like going from tossing a ball back and forth to _becoming_ the ball and floating in midair.
 It required a sort of half-focus, giving her body enough space to work instinctively while also directing the motion.

-The blue sparks traveling up and down the weapon coalesced into the center.
-As the sparks left the two end rods, they jerked out of Denri's hands and snapped together with a sharp clank.
+The blue sparks traveling up and down the weapon coalesced at the center.
+As the sparks left the two end rods, they jerked out of Denri's hands and snapped together with a sharp _clank_.
 The staff fell to the ground with a clatter and a flash of discharged sparks.

-"What happened?"
+"Whoa!
+What happened?"

 "Interesting.
 I've heard that electric resonants could move metal with their abilities, but I never understood how.
-It seems like the rods are attracted to one another when they don't have the same current."
+It seems like the rods are attracted to one another when they don't have the same electric current."

-Denri picked up the staff and tried again, focusing her electricity into various parts of the staff.
+Denri picked up the weapon and tried again, focusing her electricity into various parts of the staff.
 It was clumsy, but if she focused, she was able to make the staff twitch and snap in different directions.
 "Coooool."

 "Indeed.
-I have no idea how to incorporate this into any of the fighting styles I know, but it seems like it could be powerful.
+I have no idea how to incorporate this into any of the fighting styles I know, but it seems like it could be interesting.
 You'll have to experiment on your own."

 Denri smiled, her mind already spinning through possibilities.

-"Your electrical output has increased a lot over the last couple weeks."
+"Your electrical output has increased substantially over the last couple weeks."

 "Yeah.
 Why is that?
 It's just sort of happening."

-"Increasing strength is somewhat natural.
-Using your power causes you to come into better alignment with the ideal that formed the bond.
+"Increasing strength is natural.
+Using your power causes you to come into better alignment with the bond.
 But usually the progress is not this quick.
-My guess is that you were already very well aligned, but the stress and fear brought on by being in the wilderness was suppressing it.
+My guess is that you were already very well aligned, but the stress and fear brought on by the wilderness was suppressing it.
 As you grow more comfortable, you're returning to your earlier state of mind."

 Denri looked up at Eizo.
 "Wait, you're telling me I can lose my power if I get scared?
-That seems like the _most_ important time to have it!"
+That's so _dumb_!"

 Eizo shrugged.
-"Resonant bonds are sometimes quite fragile.
+"Resonant bonds can be quite fragile.
 That's why many champions keep their towns ideologically pure.
 You don't want your soldiers losing their power because someone made a good point over beers.

 "A significant part of our training as Blades was mental exercises to keep a clear head and strong ideals.
 There are countless stories of promising new recruits panicking in their first battle and being left defenseless."

 Denri made a face.
-"Does that mean I'll have to become like you to keep my power?"
+"Does that mean I'll have to become like you?"
 She let her face fall slack and expressionless, moving her arms stiffly.
 She dropped her voice to imitate Eizo's.
 "I am a serious warrior.
 I do not like cats."

-"It depends on the resonance.
-Knowing you, I would guess your ideal is something more wild and chaotic."
-He smirked, raising an eyebrow at her expectantly.
+"It depends on the ideal.
+Knowing you, I would guess your resonance is something more disorganized."
+He smirked, raising an eyebrow at her.

-Denri looked at Eizo, momentarily stunned.
+Denri looked at Eizo, momentarily confused.
 "Are you trying to-- was that supposed to be a comeback?
-Oh buddy, we need to work on your banter."
+Oh buddy.
+We need to work on your banter."

 Eizo frowned, looking self conscious.
 But before he could respond, there was a flutter of wings.
-The two of them looked up in time to see Hattori as he descended from the sky, flapping hard against the wind.
-He landed heavily near them, the white feathers of his wings folding flat along his arms.
-His body seemed tense.
+They looked up in time to see Hattori as he descended from the sky, flapping hard against the wind.
+He landed heavily near them, white wings folding flat against his arms.
+His body was tense.

 Eizo took a step toward the tengu.
 "What's wrong?"

 "Jakucho has requested your presence immediately.
 One of our scouts saw a raiding party approaching through the woods.
-They looked like Blades."
+They appear to be Blades."

 <br />